IQSS/dataverse/doc/sphinx-guides/source/installation/config.rst

 The basic analytics configuration above tracks page navigation.
 However, it does not capture potentially interesting events, such as those from users clicking buttons on pages, that do not result in a new page opening.
 In a Dataverse installation, these events include file downloads, requesting access to restricted data, exporting metadata, social media sharing, requesting citation text, launching external tools, contacting authors, and launching computations.

-Both Google and Matomo provide the optional capability to track such events and the Dataverse software has added CSS style classes (btn-compute, btn-contact, btn-download, btn-explore, btn-export, btn-preview, btn-request, btn-share, and downloadCitation) to it's HTML to facilitate it.
+Both Google and Matomo provide the optional capability to track such events and the Dataverse Software has added CSS style classes (btn-compute, btn-contact, btn-download, btn-explore, btn-export, btn-preview, btn-request, btn-share, and downloadCitation) to it's HTML to facilitate it.

 For Google Analytics, the example script at :download:`analytics-code.html </_static/installation/files/var/www/dataverse/branding/analytics-code.html>` will track both page hits and events within your Dataverse installation.
 You would use this file in the same way as the shorter example above, putting it somewhere outside your deployment directory, replacing ``YOUR ACCOUNT CODE`` with your actual code and setting :WebAnalyticsCode to reference it.